flipperdevices/flipperzero-firmware/README.md

 - ****This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.**
 - FLASH STOCK FIRST BEFORE UPDATING TO CUSTOM FIRMWARE
 - BUILD WITH COMPACT FLAG SINCE IT IS TOO LARGE
+- CH0NG, CH33CH and N00BY rename your flipper.

 # Clone the Repository